BxCppDev/bxdecay0/README.rst

 Some additional features  are proposed:

 - a dedicated  messenger for the Geant4 interface,
-- an  interface which allow  to install  your own vertex generator algorothm,
+- an  interface which allows  to install  your own algorithm for vertex generation,
 - support for the MDL PGOp (with messenger),  allowing  to bias  the  emission  directions of  generated particles (within some arbitrary emission cone).